RazerMoon/strips/README.md

 * Logout - The user's **LoggedIn should change to 0** and the **Airport and Position entries should become clear**.
 * Logout - The user's **LoggedIn should change to 0** and the **Airport and Position entries should become clear**.
 * File a plan - Check that the JavaScript correctly indicates what is not allowed in the fields, try entering some incorrect ICAO's etc. Check if the database entry matches the form details.
+* Delete the plan - The database entry should be deleted along with the session.

 # **Kermout's Strips System** 🐸